dxw/dxw-members-only/readme.txt

 == Development ==

-The source code is hosted at https://github.com/dxw/new-members-only.
+The source code is hosted at https://github.com/dxw/new-members-only .

-The plug-in uses [phar-install](https://github.com/dxw/phar-install) to wrap all composer dependencies into a single vendor.phar file.

-To create a development build:
-1. Run `composer install` to download dependencies
-2. Run `vendor/bin/phar-install` to create the vendor.phar file